mmitropolitsky/booking.com_hyperledger/README.md

 ### February 2019

-Antal Száva
+* Antal Száva

-Berenger Nguyen Nhon
+* Berenger Nguyen Nhon

-Maryam Tavakkoli
+* Maryam Tavakkoli, 4956222

-Milko Mitropolitsky
+* Milko Mitropolitsky

-Viktoriya Kutsarova
+* Viktoriya Kutsarova

 ## Problem

 Our team was presented with two problems - overbookings and night-cap problem.
 We have decided to focus only on the overbookings issue in order to be able to understand better the business case and build a suitable prototype.

 The overbookings problem appears when properties are listed on multiple Online Travel Agencies (OTAs), e.g. Booking.com, Airbnb, etc. When a property is booked on any OTA platform, there is no mechanism to prevent booking it again on another platform.
 Currently, information synchronization between OTAs is either non-effective or generally non-existent.

 ## Solution